PMArkive/gblinkdx/README.md

 * Use the -p option on the command line followed by the 4-digit hexadecimal base address with no space e.g. `-pD010`

 In Windows you can find the port address in Device Manager -> Ports (COM & LPT) -> right-click on your expansion card -> Properties -> Resources -> I/O Range.
 The number at the start of the range is the base address.
-For example for the StarTech card it is D010.

 Linking with a Game Boy
 -----------------------